Dacianism: History

 "Protochronism" was the party-sponsored ideology that claimed Romanian precedence in major scientific and cultural discoveries.
 It was actually the underpinning of Ceaușescu's nationalist tyranny.

-No longer backed by a totalitarian state structure after the 1989 Revolution, the interpretation still enjoys popularity in several circles.
+While no longer backed by a totalitarian state structure after the 1989 revolution, the interpretation still enjoys popularity in several circles.
 The main representative of current Protochronism was still Drăgan (now deceased), but the New York City-based physician Napoleon Săvescu took over after Drăgan's death.
-Together, they issued the magazine Noi, Dacii ("We Dacians") and organized a yearly "International Congress of Dacology".
+Together, they issued the magazine Noi, Dacii ("We, the Dacians") and organised a yearly "International Congress of Dacology".
 Săvescu still does those.

 Săvescu's most famous theory says that the Romanians are not descendants of the Roman colonists and assimilated Dacians, as mainstream historians say, but that they are the descendants of only the Dacians, who spoke a language close to Latin.

-Other controversial theories of his include the Dacians (or their ancestors) developing of the first alphabet in the world (see the Tărtăria tablets), the first set of laws or the Dacian conquest of Western Europe, India, Iraq, Japan and the Americas.
+Other controversial theories of his include the Dacians (or their ancestors) having developed the first writing system in the world (see the Tărtăria tablets), the first set of laws or having conquered Western Europe, India, Iraq, Japan and the Americas.

 His theories are, however, disregarded by historical journals and most historians, e.g. Mircea Babeș, Lucian Boia and Alexandra Tomiță, who label these theories as pseudoscience and anachronistic and consider that there is not enough scientific evidence to support them.
 Dacia, journal of the Vasile Pârvan Institute of Archaeology, and the history journal Saeculum did not speak highly of him, either.